 “Meet” a friend

 One benefit of the lockdowns are how creative it has made us in terms of connecting.
 Can’t meet up for a walk?
 Give a friend a call and you can both go for a walk on your own while having a good catch up.
 Of course, be sure to do this safely, and be mindful of any hazards you may come across, including traffic.
-Or have a cup of tea or coffee on Zoom.
-You can even ‘meet’ to do an online class that interests you both.
-Not long ago, the Pilates class I attend online recently ‘met’ for a Healthy Lunches class, where we made and enjoyed lunch together, all on Zoom.

 Be a Virtual Tourist

-Even if you are not yet ready to travel again, there are lots of places that offer online tours.
 From castles to museums, art galleries to stately homes, there are so places to explore virtually.
-Make a virtual visit to London and ‘visit’ Buckingham Palace, the British Museum, the Parliament Buildings and more.Fans of Jane Austen can tour her Hampshire home online.
+Take time out with a virtual visit to London and ‘visit’ Buckingham Palace, the British Museum, the Parliament Buildings and more.
+Fans of Jane Austen can tour her Hampshire home online.
 Or go further afield and ‘visit’ one of my favourite galleries, The Musée d’Orsay in Paris.
 You can even take virtual tours of New York City.
 Just Google ‘virtual tours’ and your chosen city to ‘visit’ just about anywhere.

 Breathe

-This is the quickest, cheapest, easiest and most effective time out I know.
+This is the quickest, cheapest, easiest and most effective way to take time out I know.
 Simply sit still and concentrate on your breath for just one minute.
 Close your eyes, let your belly fill up as you inhale and concentrate on a long slow exhale, gently contracting your belly to expel all the air.
 Everyone has time for this – seriously, we are talking sixty seconds here – and not only does it make you feel good, it really is good for you.

-Today more than ever we need to nurture ourselves with regular time out to replenish our resources, calm anxiety, nurture our creativity and even benefit those around us.
 I hope you will use some of these suggestions to help you incorporate regular time out in your life and that you will soon be feeling the benefits.

 Comments & Reviews